AguaClara/Textbook/AIDE/Specifications.rst

 Sloped Bottom Geometry
 ----------------------

-The clarifier bottom geometry (see :numref:`figure_clarifierEndView`) prevents sludge accumulation while also ensuring good flow distribution.
+The clarifier bottom geometry (see :numref:`figure_spec_clarifierEndView`) prevents sludge accumulation while also ensuring good flow distribution.
 The slope on either side of the diffusers is at a 50 degree angle above horizontal.
 The bottom geometry allows for smooth flow expansion to the entire plan view area of the bay, and ensures that all flocs that settle are transported to the jet reverser.
 The diffusers do not touch the bottom of the tank so that flocs on both sides of the diffuser can return to the jet reverser for resuspension.
 Thus, there is no accumulation of settled flocs in the main clarifier bays.

 Floc Hopper
 -----------

-The floc hopper (:numref:`figure_flocHopper`) provides an opportunity for floc consolidation.
+The floc hopper (:numref:`figure_spec_flocHopper`) provides an opportunity for floc consolidation.
 The floc weir controls the depth of the floc filter because as the floc filter grows, it will eventually reach the top of the floc weir.
 Because flocs are more dense than water, the flocs “spill” over the edge of the floc weir which allows the floc filter to stay a constant height while sludge accumulates and consolidates in the floc hopper.

 There is a manual valve at the drain of the floc hopper.
 Operators can open the floc hopper drain valve whenever they want to easily drain the sludge.
 The floc hopper allows for a self-cleaning clarifier.
 Operators only have to clean the clarifier once every three to six months because there is no stagnant accumulation of anoxic sludge.

-.. _figure_flocHopper:
+.. _figure_spec_flocHopper:

 .. figure:: ../Images/flocHopper.png
    :width: 400px